 Court Colours and Line-Marking Requirements

-There is no preferred court colour for multi-lined courts, however, a consistent court/run-off colour is preferred to reduce court line marking confusion.
+There is no preferred court colour for multi-lined courts, however, a single court and run-off colour is preferred to reduce court line marking confusion.

 Line Width: 50mm (tennis baselines may be 100mm).